 Jorge: Yeah, that’s good coffee too.
 I usually get the house made soda though; Baco Pop.
 I like the Ginger one.

 BYB: Is there anyplace that has really great art on the wall that you like?

-Jorge: I like Bottega Louie – ironically for it’s lack of art.
+Jorge: I like Bottega Louie – ironically for its lack of art.
 The walls are pristine, white… and from an artist standpoint, I can actually appreciate that.
-There’s so much visual stimulation everywhere you go but here, you are forced to look at the the architecture, the building, the people or simply what’s on your plate in front of you.
+There is so much visual stimulation everywhere you go, but here, you are forced to look at the the architecture, the building, the people or simply what’s on your plate in front of you.
 There was a lot of thought that went into the design of that place.

 BYB: Haha, Bottega Louie was also mentioned in a previous Foodie Friday post as well!
 That place sure gets a lot of love.